Jennifer-JY/bookstore/README.md

 Bookdrop is a personal project — an online bookstore where users can:

-- Register and log in to their accounts
+- Register and log in to their accounts (Google Sign-In supported — test accounts only at this stage)

 - View past orders